-Life with a raw-fed dog!
-I advocate the natural care and feeding of dogs.
-Here you can follow how I feed and care for my dog, Vida, as well as learn about other aspects of holistic care such as herbs, traditional chinese medicine (esp acupressure), flower essences, and reiki.
+I advocate for and assist others in the natural care and feeding of dogs.
+Here you can follow how I feed and care for my dogs as well as learn about other aspects of holistic care such as herbs, traditional chinese medicine (esp acupressure), flower essences, and reiki.

 For more on holistic care visit theartofdog.com